Team-Hawking/dengue-hotspot-predictor/README.md

   - Normalized difference vegetation index (NDVI): Normalized Difference Vegetation Index (NDVI) quantifies vegetation by measuring the difference between near-infrared (which vegetation strongly reflects) and red light (which vegetation absorbs). range [-1,+1]

   - NDVI: For example, when you have negative values, it’s highly likely that it’s water.
 On the other hand, if you have a NDVI value close to +1, there’s a high possibility that it’s dense green leaves.

+### Rainfall

+  - One study that assessed climatic factors associated with DF incidence in Manila showed that heavy rainfall in the wet season from June to December was significantly associated with increased DF incidence over 1996–2005
+(Bravo L, et al. Epidemiology of dengue disease in the Philippines (2000–2011): a systematic literature review.
+PLoS Neglected Tropical Diseases 2014; 8: e3027.)

+### Humidity

+### Population growth rate

+### Urbanization